prettydiff/share-file-systems/documentation/code_style.md

 ### Syntax
 1. Declare by using `const` as much as possible, but `let` is permitted only for primitives that require reassignment.  `var` is forbidden.
 2. Declare functions as expressions (assignment to variables).
-3. All functions will be declared as either an assignment to a variable or as an argument of a function/method.
+3. All functions will be declared as either an assignment to a variable, an object property, or as an argument of a function.
 4. Curly braces will be explicitly used with conditions even if optional.
 5. Statements will be terminated with semicolons.
 6. Operators `++` and `--` are forbidden.